-Applicability All projects with exterior lighting Definition These are mandatory requirements for Standard 90.1-2010.
-Lighting for exterior application shall meet the following requirements: a.
-Photocell or other device that shuts off lighting during daylight hours b.
-Automatic shut-off for building façade and landscape lighting between midnight or business closing, whichever is later, and 6 am or business opening, whichever comes first c.
-All other lighting shall be controlled by time switches that automatically reduce the connected lighting power by at least 30% for at least one of the following conditions a.
-From 12 midnight or within 1 hour of the end of business operations, whichever is later, until 6 am or business opening, whichever is earlier b.
-During any period when no activity has been detected for a time of no longer than 15 minutes Exception: Lighting required for safety, security, or eye adaptation Units List: Photocell, Automatic Shut-Off, Time Switches Input Restrictions As designed, at a minimum meeting the above mandatory requirements Baseline Building Same as proposed However, with approval of the rating authority, variations of the power requirements, schedules, or control sequences of the exterior lighting modeled in the baseline building from those in the proposed design shall be allowed based upon documentation that the exterior lighting installed in the proposed design represents a significant verifiable departure from documented conventional practice.
-The burden of this documentation is to demonstrate that accepted conventional practice would result in baseline building exterior lighting different from that installed in the proposed design.
-If baseline building's exterior lighting differs from the proposed building, this input must be flagged and instructions given to provide the proper documentation.
+Applicability All projects with exterior lighting

+Definition These are mandatory requirements for Standard 90.1-2016, Section 9.4.1.4.
+Lighting for exterior applications shall meet the following requirements:

+- a.
+Photocell or other device that shuts off lighting during daylight hours - b.
+Automatic shut-off for building façade and landscape lighting between midnight or business closing, whichever is later, and 6 am or business opening, whichever comes first, or between times established by the authorities having jurisdiction. - c.
+All other lighting shall be controlled by time switches that automatically reduce the connected lighting power by at least 30% for at least one of the following conditions - a.
+From 12 midnight or within 1 hour of the end of business operations, whichever is later, until 6 am or business opening, whichever is earlier - b.
+During any period when no activity has been detected for a time of no longer than 15 minutes

+Exception: Lighting required for safety, security, or eye adaptation

+Units List: Photocell, Automatic Shut-Off, Time Switches

+Input Restrictions As designed, at a minimum meeting the above mandatory requirements